Contact lenses or glasses: what are the pros and cons of wearing them when riding? - Horse & Hound

 “I’ve worn glasses since I was 18-months-old but I wasn’t allowed to wear them to race in so I had to learn to wear contacts,” says Andrew, who was one of the first jockeys to wear contact lenses and was subsequently given the nickname ‘Lensio’ by his fellow weighing room comrades.

 “They never bothered me except when it was wet and muddy or when I got a bit of grit in them which stung like hell.
-When you are schooling on wet mornings they can steam up so you have to pull your goggles down but you get used to it.”
+When you are schooling on wet mornings they can steam up so you have to pull your goggles down, but you get used to it.”

 Damp and dusty conditions can also affect those who wear glasses and the lenses will require regular wiping or cleaning.
-If you are hot and sweaty you also need to be mindful that glasses may slide down your nose although non-slip nose pads can help avoid this.
-Keeping glasses in place can be problematic although one handy tip is to stick the arms under the elastic band in a hairnet.
+If you become hot and sweaty when you ride, you may find that your glasses slide down your nose although non-slip nose pads can help avoid this, as can having them professionally fitted.
+Some riders find sticking the arms of their glasses under the elastic band in a hairnet can help, and there are close-fitting sport straps that can be purchased to aid security.

 Another downside to wearing glasses is that they can be uncomfortable to wear in conjunction with a riding hat, as the arms can dig in behind the ears.
 On the plus side, glasses help prevent insects, dirt or grit from entering your eye.

 The biggest risk to consider when riding in glasses is what happens if they fall off or if you fall off while wearing them.
-Ensuring your lenses are shatterproof may be a wise move, as is wearing them on a string or strap around your neck.
+There are sports-specific frames available, while lenses should have appropriate toughening to reduce the risk of them shattering should they sustain a direct impact.
+Your optometrist can advise you.

 “I use a sports strap in case I fall off and lose them — I have lost them once and broken them once in a fall in 25 years of riding in them, which is pretty good odds,” says American trainer Lauren Romanelli, whose glasses boast transition lenses.